th2-net/th2-conn-generic/conn-soup/README.md

 ### 3.6.0

-+ Embedded service based on MINA decodes message as sender during send.
++ Embedded service based on MINA decodes the message as sender during sending.
-  This approach is important for cases where pair of messages have the same protocol message type and different structures depending on direction.
+  This approach is important for cases in which a pair of messages have the same protocol message type and different structures depending on the direction.